Home

 2. “Development of a centre for retraining high school teachers within University of Bucharest”, 1998-2001.
 Tempus Joint Educational Project no. 12508.
 In collaboration with M. Patroescu.
 Funded by the European Union.
 Value: 120000 USD.

-- 1989: Scuba diving license – Open Water Diver Card PADI (Professional Association of Underwater Instructors);
+- 1989: Scuba diving license – Open Water Diver Card PADI (Professional Association of Diving Instructors), among the first PADI licences in Romania;

 - 1992: Environmental impact assessments diploma, under the supervision of the French and Romanian Ministry of Environment;